top of page

 SOCMINT - The Benefits And Challenges Of Social Media - Part II

-In the same way people may behave differently if they know they are being watched by CCTV or under physical surveillance, onlineb behaviour can be carefully curated, allowing users to easily control their online persona or obfuscate their activity, especially if they sense they are under scrutiny.
+In the same way people may behave differently if they know they are being watched by CCTV or under physical surveillance, online behaviour can be carefully curated, allowing users to easily control their online persona or obfuscate their activity, especially if they sense they are under scrutiny.
 Below are some considerations for online investigators wanting to remain discreet...

 1. What does the platform tell the user about those interested in their profile?